namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 - Deterministic AI with stable replies
 - Flows for seed notes and ask assistant
 - UI structure with sections, cards, form, table, and assistant button
+- Agent lane privacy with handoff

 ## Explore in Studio
 - Seed the example note, then add your own notes via the form
 - Click Ask assistant to see traces for the AI call
 - Click Memory tour to generate memory writes, promotions, conflicts, denials, phase starts, deletions, phase diffs, and lane events
+- Click Budget demo to generate memory budget and compaction events
+- Click Cache demo to generate cache miss and cache hit events
 - In Traces, switch to Plain view and expand memory events
+- In Traces, open the Memory budget section for budget lines
+- Use the memory filters to show budget, compaction, and cache events
 - Use the lane selector to view My, Team, and System memory
 - Find memory_team_summary after the team lane phase diff
 - In Team lane, review proposals and approve or reject